michaelbragg/2015.birminghamsportsawards.co.uk/web/_awards/13-community.md

 ---

-This award has been designed to celebrate a substantial contribution to the community, highlighting an individual or group who has added to Birmingham's community through sport on a large or smaller scale.
+Community is at the heart of the Birmingham Sports Awards.
+Bringing communities together and inspiring the whole of Birmingham, sport can have a hugely positive impact on the life of communities.
+This award has been designed to celebrate a substantial contribution to the community, highlighting an individual or group who has added to Birmingham’s community through sport on a large or smaller scale.